 Real Estate Institute of Canada (REIC)

-Educates and certifies real estate practitioners in order to establish, maintain and promote professional standards of practice among real estate related occupations.
+Educates and certifies real estate practitioners in order to establish, maintain and promote professional standards of practice in real estate related occupations.

 To pay off (discharge) a mortgage and any other registered encumbrances and arrange for a new mortgage with the same lender or with a different lender.
 Usually at a lower interest rate, to replace the existing mortgage

-Legal claims against real property.
+Legal claims against the real property.
 Debts for which the property was pledged as security.

 Release of Covenant